medea/medea/README.md

 Currently, multiple processes cannot access the same data directory.
 Run one process per directory.
 A workaround has been developed for servers using Node's `cluster` module.
 Check out [medea-clusterify](https://github.com/argo/medea-clusterify) to see how it works!

 Repeated use leads to fragmentation and empty files.
-A merge process needs to be run for cleanup, but that piece has yet to be developed.
+The compaction process needs to be run for cleanup.
+See: [db.compact(callback)](#dbcompactcallback).

-This software is still in an early, experimental phase.
-Feedback, issues, and pull requests are welcome. :)

 ## License